07 4128 4479

 Can you go whale watching from K'gari (Fraser Island)?

-You can spot whales from K'gari (Fraser Island) itself, though the best whale watching tours take place in Hervey Bay.
+You can spot whales from K'gari (Fraser Island) itself, though the best whale watching tours depart from Hervey Bay.
 K'gari is a very remote and rugged island, so you won't find a fleet of tour boats departing the island daily for whale watching tours.
 However, you can do some whale watching on your own from the island.
 Indian Head Lookout is a rocky headland on the island's northeast shore where whales are often spotted.
-But an actual whale watching boat tour is the best way to spot whales on the Fraser Coast, and these depart from Hervey Bay.
+But an actual whale watching boat tour is the best way to spot whales on the Fraser Coast, and these depart from Hervey Bay!

 girl on a rocky headland with binoculars